gabbywelson/chriszombik/README.md

 ### Styling

 The site's styling is done using [Tailwind.css](https://tailwindcss.com), which is an extremely popular framework that provides "utility classes" for CSS.
 You'll notice that there are no CSS files I've defined in the project.
 Everything comes from Tailwind, and basically each style I wish to apply gets its own class.
 This is a controversial approach, but for single-developer projects like this it makes a lot of sense, and Tailwind is a widely used tool with rich support that will be around for a long time.

-## Content Management

-This is handled by a free + open source tool called [Tina CMS](https://tina.io) , which is partially local and partially cloud-based.
-The **"database"** for Tina is just Git/GitHub (this very repo!).
-The stuff in `/src/content/` is what Tina is aware of, and it will see files there and files created through Tina's UI will live there.

 ## Source Control